KRecursive/Getting-and-Cleaning-Data-Course-Assignment/README.md

 Getting and Cleaning Data Coursera course.
 Peer-graded course project.
-The R script, named justdoit.R, performs the following:
+The R script, run_analysis.R, performs the following procedures:

-  Downloads the dataset.
+  Downloads and unzips the dataset then clears temps from the process.

   Loads activity and feature information.